torvalds/linux/Documentation/trace/boottime-trace.rst

         }
   }

-Also, boot-time tracing supports "instance" node, which allows us to run several tracers for different purpose at once.
+Also, boot-time tracing supports "instance" analde, which allows us to run several tracers for different purpose at once.
 For example, one tracer is for tracing functions starting with "user\_", and others tracing "kernel\_" functions, you can write boot config as below::